-The Department of Agriculture, Water and the Environment used an Open competitive selection process to select 23 providers to deliver the Murray-Darling Healthy Rivers Program: Large Grants.
+The Department of Agriculture, Water and the Environment (DAWE) used an Open Competitive selection process to select 63 applicants to deliver the Murray-Darling Healthy Rivers Program 2020-21 to 2021-22 Small Grants (Round 2) grants.

-The Community Grants Hub screened applications for eligibility and compliance against the requirements outlined in the Grant Opportunity Guidelines.
+Applications were screened for eligibility and compliance against the requirements outlined in the Grant Opportunity Guidelines.